-After your application has been reviewed and processed, you will receive an Award Letter by mail from the Financial Aid Office.
-The Award Letter is also available on MyNNMC.
+After your application has been reviewed and processed, you will receive an Award Offer by mail from the Financial Aid Office.
+The Award Offer is also available on MyNNMC.

-Award Notification: Northern's Financial Aid Office begins sending Award Letters to applicants in June, as files become complete.
+Award Notification: Northern's Financial Aid Office begins sending Award Offers to applicants in June, as files become complete.

 Logging into myNNMC allows you to view and print your award.
 If you have not logged into myNNMC before, your username will be your Eagle ID number and the password will be your date of birth (six digit format).
 You will be prompted to change the password at your initial log-in.
 After logging in, select Financial Aid > Financial Aid Status, or > Award.